 In some situations, you may be capable of handling a claim through insurance or Small Claims Court against the other party on your own.
 Other times, you may want to seek the advice and assistance of a qualified legal professional.
 It all depends on the severity of your injuries and the legal elements of the accident.

 Attempting to handle a claim on your own only to hire a lawyer later may complicate the claim process, so it’s important to understand what you’re capable of and what’s at stake if you mishandle your case.
-It is similar to trying to treat a medical condition on your own before you go to the doctor – actions you think might help the injury or illness could actually make things worse, and it may be a more difficult recovery once you finally seek medical treatment.
 If you are unsure about what to do or how to handle a claim, you may consider contacting an attorney immediately after your injury for a consultation to find out if a lawyer is worth the cost.

 One of the most common types of case involves injuries caused in auto accidents.
 Someone might rear-end you at a low speed and cause minor damage to your vehicle.
 The injuries to yourself or your passengers might result in a few visits to the doctor’s office.
 Filing a claim with your insurance, or the other person’s, will often be efficient and enough compensation to cover the costs of the repair to your car and the medical expenses incurred because of the accident.
 If this is the case, and you are satisfied with the coverage and service you receive from the insurance claim, there could be no need to call an attorney or seek further legal advice.